UoB-COMSM0166/2025-group-19/README.md

     <tr>
         <td>Supply Chain</td>
         <td>
             a.
-May utilize cloud services (e.g., AWS) if a multiplayer version is developed.
+May utilise cloud services (e.g., AWS) if a multiplayer version is developed.
         </td>
     </tr>
     <tr>